ullahsamee/pipeline/WEBSITE_SUMMARY.md

 Our process evolved into a multi-round design strategy that balanced exploration and exploitation.
 We carried forward the top-performing designs through progressive iterations while continuously generating new variants to maintain diversity.
 Designs meeting our criteria for energy thresholds and RMSD advanced through rounds, each iteration improving stability and affinity.
 This iterative approach allowed us to effectively navigate the vast protein design space, systematically improving our binders' qualities while maintaining a computationally feasible search.

-## Results and Impact
+## Results and Competition Status

 Our computational design process yielded a collection of high-affinity protein binders specifically targeting the extracellular region of CD20.
-These final designs demonstrated strong predicted binding affinity, structural stability, and specificity for the target epitope while minimizing interaction with the cell membrane.
+These final designs demonstrated strong predicted binding affinity, structural stability, and specificity for the target epitope while minimizing interaction with the cell membrane, all while meeting the competition's 80 amino acid length constraint.

+Our designs have been submitted to the competition and are currently being tested by LEAH Laboratories.
+According to the competition organizers, approximately 12,000 proteins from all participating teams are being experimentally evaluated, with results expected in early 2025.
+The top three teams will be invited to present their methods based on how well their predicted designs bind to CD20, signal through a CAR, and activate a CAR-T cell proliferation and killing response.

-The methodology we developed has broader implications beyond CD20.
+The methodology we developed for this competition has broader implications beyond CD20.
 It provides a framework that could be adapted to design binders for other disease-relevant proteins, potentially leading to new therapeutic candidates for conditions where targeted protein binding is beneficial.

 ## Key Technologies